 1 c pumpkin puree (about half a 15 oz can)

 1/2 t nutmeg

 1 t baking soda

 2. Sift together the dry ingredients.
-Add alternately with the pumpkin, stirring well after each addition--however, no need to beat!
+Stir into the pumpkin mixture and mix well--however, no need to beat!
 You just want the ingredients completely combined.

 3. Oil well a 10 X 15 baking pan.
 Spread the batter evenly in the pan and bake in a 350 degree oven for about 15 to 20 minutes.

 4. Frost with a basic powdered sugar icing, using orange juice for part or all of the liquid if desired.
 (See NOTE 2)

 NOTE 1: If you don't have fresh ginger, increase the amount of ground ginger to as much as 4 teaspoons, depending on your family's preference for spicy flavors.

 NOTE 2: While searching for a recipe like this, I found several references to orange flavored frostings.
 I happened to have a can of prepared frosting from a promotion (buy a cake mix, get the frosting free), and it happened to be light orange (it was a Halloween special if you haven't guessed).
 While the use by date is still 8 or 9 months away, this seemed like a good time to use up the frosting.
 I stirred in about 1/2 teaspoon lemon extract (didn't have any orange extract) and about a tablespoon or so of frozen orange juice concentrate.
 To be honest, I still would prefer a from scratch frosting, but the orange flavor did blend well with the cookies...and the frosting really was easy to spread in lovely swirls and cut well too.